Major Code BS1902

 Change of Program Policy

 First year students at Ohio University may apply to transfer into the biological sciences honors tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen with good academic standing in his or her first semester at Ohio University.
-The priority deadline for application is November 15th.

 External Transfer Admission

 First year students at another institution may also apply to transfer into the biological sciences honors tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 Opportunities Upon Graduation